South America Travel Wise...

 - Don't walk like an elephant in a glasshouse.

 Be aware of the surroundings while strolling around.
 Scan with your eyes and relax.
-It doesn't mean to get paranoid, only aware and conscious of the road you are walking into.
+It doesn't mean to get paranoid by any means, only aware and conscious of the road you are walking into.
+In time you'll develop the sense of potential danger or weird situations.
+In other words, you'll learn to smell danger.

 - Walk with confidence.